brianbirir/flask-boilerplate/README.md

 gunicorn "src:create_app('config.DevelopmentConfig')"
 ```

 However, before the application is executed, there's need to handle database migrations for SQLAlchemy.
 Flask-Migrate is used to the handle the migration of the database model objects to the PostgrSQL database.
-The following commands are run in the shell to carry out the migration:
+The following commands are executed in the shell to carry out the migration:

 ```
 python manage.py db init